daver987/gptoss-120-server/README.md

 - imports exactly match: `import compiler`, `from layout import Layout, LayoutTensor`, `from max.tensor import InputTensor, OutputTensor`, `from gpu import block_idx, thread_idx, block_dim`.
 - your `mojo` toolchain is current, and env vars (`MODULAR_HOME`, `PATH`) are applied to your shell.
   > ⚠️ The real GPT-OSS-120B weights are far too large for a Mac laptop.
-Use the tests to validate behaviour locally; perform real inference inside a GPU container (Runpod, etc.).
+Use the tests to validate behaviour locally; perform real inference inside a GPU container (Runpod, etc).

 # GPT-OSS 120B Responses Server